Azure/usql/Examples/README.md

 a rowset into a file.

 - [***Handle Encoding Issues***](HandleEncoding) : Contains sample
-scripts that help dealing with various data encoding issues.
+scripts that helps dealing with various data encoding issues.
 Currently, the only available sample is FixEncodingErrors.